 Despite facing fundamental uncertainty about the outside world, the characters in this book spend a lot of time worrying about immaterial things, which you will find out as you explore the book more.

-In my opinion, the novel “Leave The World Behind by Rumaan Alam” deserves 3.5 stars out of 5.
+In my opinion, “Leave The World Behind by Rumaan Alam” deserves 3.5/5.

-It is short and quick to read, and once you start, you are captivated by what is happening.
+It is a short and quick read, and once you start, you are captivated by what is happening.
 It is not horror, but many strange things are happening, but you will be amazed.

 As a book that examines race, class, and family, and as it discusses race, risk, retreat, and the ripple effects of a national emergency, I would highly recommend this book.